ZcashFoundation/frost/book/src/user/serialization.md

 need to communicated will have `serialize()` and `deserialize()` methods.

 The format is basically the `serde` encoding of the structs using the [`postcard`](https://docs.rs/postcard/latest/postcard/) crate.
-But since this a implementation detail, we describe the format as follows:
+But since this is an implementation detail, we describe the format as follows:

 - Integers are encoded in [varint format](https://postcard.jamesmunns.com/wire-format#varint-encoded-integers)